telerik/winforms-docs/dock/object-model/alloweddockstates.md

 # AllowedDockStates

 __AllowedDockState__ property gives you the ability to determine the available dock states per ToolWindow.
-There are several options for this properties which can be combined by bitwise operations, for example:
+There are several options for this properties which can be combined by bitwise operations.
+For example:

-#### Setting AllowedDockState property
+#### Allow two stats only.

 {{source=..\SamplesCS\Dock\CreatingRadDock.cs region=allowedDockState}}
 {{source=..\SamplesVB\Dock\CreatingRadDock.vb region=allowedDockState}}